srikanthpr/02.Statistical-Probabilistic-Analysis/README.md

 #### 2.4.
 Note that there are three numerical (continuous) variables in the data set, Salary, Spending and Text Messages.
 For each of them comment whether they follow a normal distribution.
 Write a note summarizing your conclusions.
 [Recall that symmetric histogram does not necessarily mean that the underlying distribution is symmetric]

+## Case-3 : Manufacturing of A&B Shingles:

+An important quality characteristic used by the manufacturers of ABC asphalt shingles is the amount of moisture the shingles contain when they are packaged.
+Customers may feel that they have purchased a product lacking in quality if they find moisture and wet shingles inside the packaging.
+In some cases, excessive moisture can cause the granules attached to the shingles for texture and colouring purposes to fall off the shingles resulting in appearance problems.
+To monitor the amount of moisture present, the company conducts moisture tests.
+A shingle is weighed and then dried.
+The shingle is then reweighed, and based on the amount of moisture taken out of the product, the pounds of moisture per 100 square feet is calculated.
+The company claims that the mean moisture content cannot be greater than 0.35 pound per 100 square feet.
+The file (A & B shingles.csv) includes 36 measurements (in pounds per 100 square feet) for A shingles and 31 for B shingles.

+For the A shingles, the null and alternative hypothesis to test whether the population mean moisture content is less than 0.35 pound per 100 square feet  is given:

+LaTeX: H_0<=0.35

+LaTeX: H_A>0.35

+For the B shingles, the null and alternative hypothesis to test whether the population mean moisture content is less than 0.35 pound per 100 square feet is given:

+LaTeX: H_0<=0.35

+LaTeX: H_A>0.35

+#### 3.1 Do you think that the population means for shingles A and B are equal?
+Form the hypothesis and conduct the test of the hypothesis.
+What assumption do you need to check before the test for equality of means is performed?

+#### 3.2 What assumption about the population distribution is needed in order to conduct the hypothesis tests above?